 June 2, 2013

-No one has favorited this photo yet
+favorited this photo

 Lou R made reference to an article where a new partner at the Tiffin, was added and his name was Joseph.
 That would be my great grandfather Joseph Meilinger.
 Joseph Meilinger came from Germany and he owned several meat markets in the Chicago area known as the Meilinger Meat Markets.
 Several of these meat markets were along North Avenue.
 As a child I remember hearing stories about the vaudeville days at the Tiffin